Financial Aid Policies

 A course is eligible for federal financial aid if it satisfies a requirement in the student’s program of study.
 Students may consult their degree evaluation to review which courses will fulfill program requirements.
 In-progress or complete courses listed in the ‘Excess’ section are not aid eligible.

 Students are required to follow the academic calendar for all course registration add/drop periods.
-Federal financial aid eligibility will be determined based on a student’s current program of study and course registration as of the financial aid freeze date.
-Graduate programs are outlined on the degree evaluation.
+Federal financial aid eligibility will be determined based on a student’s current program of study and course registration as of the Financial Aid Freeze Date.

-Minors must be officially declared and reflected in the degree evaluation by the financial aid freeze date to be included as eligible coursework for federal financial aid.
-Students with declared minors will not qualify for federal financial aid once all degree requirements for their first bachelor’s degree have been met, whether the student has been conferred a bachelor’s degree or not.
+Minors must be officially declared and reflected in the degree evaluation by the financial aid freeze date to be included as eligible coursework for financial aid.
+Students will not qualify for federal financial aid once all degree requirements for their first bachelor’s degree have been met, whether the student has been conferred a bachelor’s degree or not, even if they still have minor classes to complete.

 TIP: Students can avoid losing aid eligibility by arranging all courses in their minor to be complete during or prior to the last semester in which all other degree program requirements will be met.